 7 Reasons for pre-emergent failure.

 Here are 7 reasons for pre-emergent failure.
-We are often asked, why has my pre-emergent herbicide not worked?
-Timing is the obvious reason but there could be a number of other causes.
-For example, the incessant spring rain in 2022 in Sydney and QLD has had a major impact on pre-emergent herbicide results.
+We are often asked, why does my pre-emergent herbicide not work?
+Timing is the obvious reason but there could be several other causes.
+For example, incessant spring rain in 2022 in Sydney and QLD had a major impact on pre-emergent herbicide results.
+There are several factors that can affect herbicide results.

 List of 7 reasons for pre-emergent failure.